 6.2.2 The new building located at central part of the current school complex will be in an area that relatively level and likely to affect already significantly disturbed ground.
-Obviously if there is to be further terracing required, this will potentially have a total impact on any surviving archaeology on the southern area.
+Figure 28 shows that there will be some reduction in ground levels associated with the current terrace levels.
+This will potentially have a total impact on any surviving archaeology on the southern area.